Retrieval practice in science

 This project will test whether Learning by Questions (LbQ) is a more effective method of retrieval practice in science than more traditional SMART (Smart Minds Active Recall Time) Connect activities in Year 9 low prior-attaining pupils and Year 10 mid prior-attaining pupils.

-We aim to use LbQ for memory retrieval at the beginning of lessons, substituting for current traditional retrieval activities used.
+We will use LbQ for memory retrieval at the beginning of lessons, substituting for current traditional retrieval activities used.
 Currently, the retrieval method used in school is effective, but only when used consistently and systematically.
 The instant feedback feature of LbQ will allow us to examine whether more structured, consistent feedback allows for greater retention and retrieval.